AllenCellModeling/actk/docs/installation.rst

 Stable release
 --------------

-To install ack, run this command in your terminal:
+To install actk, run this command in your terminal:

 .. code-block:: console

     $ pip install numpy
-    $ pip install ack
+    $ pip install actk

-This is the preferred method to install ack, as it will always install the most recent stable release.
+This is the preferred method to install actk, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.